 These days, there are two trim levels to pick from: SZ-T and SZ5, and all versions are pretty well equipped.
 There are electrically heated door mirrors, LED daytime running lights, climate control, Bluetooth and a host of safety equipment, too.
-SZ-T models add sat-nav, DAB radio and a reversing camera, while SZ5 come with adaptive cruise control, a panoramic sunroof, LED headlights and 17-inch wheels.
+SZ-T models also feature sat-nav, DAB radio and a reversing camera, while SZ5 models come with adaptive cruise control, a panoramic sunroof, LED headlights and 17-inch wheels.

 In this review